 In this part of the interview, translated by Prachatai English, Thongchai discusses the anxiety over the succession: Whose is this anxiety?
 And why are they anxious?

-Part II of interview covers the lèse majesté law and how Thais, especially the royalists, can manage to overcome this crisis.
+of interview covers the lèse majesté law and how Thais, especially the royalists, can manage to overcome this crisis.

 Note to readers: